Investing in Paraguay

 “The potential for opportunities is high, especially for investments such as tourism infrastructure, and product diversification based on innovation and creative economy that will allow incorporating Small and Medium Enterprises (SMEs), rural populations and young people into the tourism value chain as a strategic sector to generate jobs and sustainability."

-In an effort of the continuous series of Tourism Doing Business reports, the World Tourism Organization (UNWTO) has coordinated efforts with the National Secretary of Tourism of Paraguay (SENATUR) to create a guideline, promoting investments into Paraguay.
+In an effort of the continuous series of Tourism Doing Business reports, UN Tourism has coordinated efforts with the National Secretary of Tourism of Paraguay (SENATUR) to create a guideline, promoting investments into Paraguay.
 This publication builds a reference for investors by providing valuable information and guidance on the Paraguay’s current investment climate as well as emerging investment opportunities in its tourism sector.

 With a population of 7.2 million inhabitants, Paraguay has presented itself as one of the most stable economies in the region.
 Indeed, despite several turbulences of international financial markets which largely affected many neighboring countries over the past decade, Paraguay sustained a Gross Domestic Product (GDP) growth average of 4% per annum pre-COVID-19.
 Fundamental factors of this stable economic growth has been the country’s strong monetary and fiscal institution and policies.
 Indeed, over the past 15 years, Paraguay has been characterized as a fiscally and monetarily responsible country, with a sound central bank, providing predictability in the country's financial system.
 Paraguay’s attractive 10-10-10 regime (10% corporate tax rate, 10% income tax rate and 10% value added tax rate) has equally caught the attention of international investors and builds one of the main pillars of the country’s attractive business environment.